CapnKitten/Material-Discord/README.md

  - `--card-alt` - A lighter color for some of the cards
  - `--card-border-color` Border color for headers and footers in cards and modals
  - `--alert-color` - Color of the various alert/error elements
- - `--alert-button-rgb-action` - The color used for the hover and active states for alert buttons
+ - `--alert-button-action` - The color used for the hover and active states for alert buttons
  - `--alert-button-action-hover` - The opacity for the alert button hover state
  - `--alert-button-action-active` - The opacity for the alert button active state
  - `--alert-text-color` - Text color for various buttons and elements with the alert color